FezVrasta/gist-manager/README.md

 If you find a bug please [open an issue](https://github.com/FezVrasta/gist-manager/issues)!

+Do you like this project?
+Star it and [offer me some coffe](https://www.gittip.com/FezVrasta/)!

+<script data-gittip-username="FezVrasta" src="//gttp.co/v1.js"></script>

 ## Usage:
 To show Gist Manager click on **`View > Show Gist Manager`**, the panel will appear on bottom of Brackets.